-Before, he was an economist at IGC's Cities that Work initiative based at the University of Oxford where he worked on delivering research and policy advice on urban governance, property taxes, and public-private partnerships in Afghanistan, Pakistan, and Uganda.
-He has been quoted widely on economic, tax, and urban policy, including in the Financial Times, the Africa Report, and Al Jazeera.
-Born and raised in Pakistan, he studied at the University of London and the London School of Economics.
+Prior to his current role, he was an urban economist at IGC's Cities that Work initiative based at the Blavatnik School of Government, University of Oxford where he worked on delivering research and policy advice on urban governance, transport, property taxes, and public-private partnerships in Afghanistan, Pakistan, Uganda, and Zambia.
+He also supported multilateral initiatives, including the UK's Global Future Cities Programme.